 Journaling can be amazing for our mental health, especially depression and anxiety.
 However, if you’ve never kept a journal before, you might not know how or where to start.

-Here are over 60 journaling prompts for depression (accompanied by a downloadable PDF), followed by tips on how to start a journal practice, the benefits of journaling, and what to include in your journal practice to help your mental health.
+Here are over 60 journaling prompts for depression, followed by tips on how to start a journal practice, the benefits of journaling, and what to include in your journal practice to help your mental health.

 62 Journaling Prompts for Depression